 - Easy to use HTML templates

 With Leader send you will be able to create your own by including the elements of your brand and additional sales information, as well as receive detailed reports about the results of your emails, which cannot be ensured by your CMS.
+Find out how you can use a CRM to track sales opportunities.

 If you would like to find out more, please contact us.